pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences dialog dashboard display options
     :align: center

+* Set the warning and alert threshold value to highlight the long-running queries on the dashboard.

 * When the *Show activity?* switch is set to *True*, activity tables will be displayed on dashboards.